TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 36/Isaiah 36.21.md

 ---

-But they held their peace, and answered him not a word; for the king's commandment was, saying, Answer him not.
+But they remained silent, and said nothing in reply, for the king's commandment was, "Don't answer him."